Los Angeles Rams vs. San Francisco 49ers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Los Angeles has played 16 games, with eight wins against the spread.

-- The Rams have an ATS record of 4-4 in their eight games as a favorite of 4.5 points or more so far this season.
+- The Rams are 4-4 ATS when favored by 4.5 points or more this season.

-- Los Angeles' games this year have hit the over on eight of 16 set point totals (50%).
+- Los Angeles has eclipsed the over/under in 50% of its opportunities this year (eight times in 16 games with a set point total).

-- Los Angeles is 7-4 against the spread and 10-1 overall this season when the team scores more than 21.3 points.
+- When Los Angeles puts up more than 21.3 points, it is 7-4 against the spread and 10-1 overall.

 - In games that Los Angeles amasses over 312.8 yards, the team is 8-7 against the spread and 12-3 overall.